nemaload/compeval/README.md

 should be tied to a single particular version of the main executable to ensure integrity of the whole evaluation and call reuse.

+Each of these files may have its name prefixed with the `compeval-` string; this is useful to keep things tidy when the submodule is actually the repository of the to-be-run software.

 ### Global File Storage ###

 All inputs and outputs encountered in the processing of a single job